escofresco/cs22/README.md

 3. Compare and contrast Breadth-first Search and Depth-first Search by providing one similarity and one difference.

 Breadth-first Search (BFS) and Depth-first Search (DFS) are both graph traversal methods.
-A difference between them is that BFS visits all nodes in order by DFS visits nodes in a sweeping fashion.
+A difference between them is that BFS visits all nodes in order while DFS visits nodes in a sweeping fashion.

 4. Explain why a Depth-first Search traversal does not necessarily find the shortest path between two vertices.
 What is one such example of a graph where a DFS search would not find the shortest path?